View Source SPARQL.Client (SPARQL.Client v0.5.0)

 Raw-mode

 The query functions can be called with a SPARQL.Query struct or a SPARQL query as a raw string.
-By default, a SPARQL query string will be parsed into a SPARQL.Query struct for validation purposes before the string is send via an HTTP request to the SPARQL protocol service endpoint.
+By default, a SPARQL query string will be parsed into a SPARQL.Query struct for validation purposes before the string is sent via an HTTP request to the SPARQL protocol service endpoint.
 This parsing step can be omitted by setting :raw_mode option to true on the dedicated functions for the various SPARQL operation forms.

 "SELECT * { ?s ?p ?o .}"